jenkinsci/ssh-agents-plugin/doc/TROUBLESHOOTING.md

 [11/20/18 00:29:57] [SSH] Connection closed.
 ```

-### After upgrade to ssh-slaves 1.28+ Failed to connect using SSH key credentials from files
+### After upgrade to ssh-agents 1.28+ Failed to connect using SSH key credentials from files

 The SSH Build Agents Plugin version newer than 1.28 uses ssh-credentials 1.14, this versions deprecated the use of "From the Jenkins controller ~/.ssh", and "From a file on Jenkins controller" SSH credential types because [SECURITY-440](https://jenkins.io/security/advisory/2018-06-25/#SECURITY-440), the ssh-credentials plugins should migrate these deprecated credentials to "Enter directly" type on restart but seems there are some cases that it fails or it is not possible.